 Hygiene practices should be marketed, not just promoted.

-Developing hygiene promotion campaigns based on a strong urban social marketing strategy that responds to a consumer, rather than a health or environmental problem, seems to be a logical step for hygiene promotion in urban areas.
+Developing hygiene promotion campaigns based on a strong urban social marketing strategy that responds to a consumer, rather than a health or environmental problem, is more likely to be successful.
 Traditional approaches used in rural context, like PHAST, based on community actions that require strong social cohesion and community leadership, together with a wide sense of volunteerism and community solidarity might not be appropriate in a more urbanized context.

 Collaborative relationships take time

-In general urban settlements areas with high levels of social and economic distress and violence, high population growth and a great number of marginalised or excluded groups (often recent immigrants) tend to have less social cohesion.
-It can take many years to build up the required level of understanding and trust with communities to be able to tackle the underlying issues and to see real sustainable change.
-This requirement will have to be reflected in the time, scale of funding and the length of commitment that a NS should be intending to make.
+It can take many years to build up the required level of understanding and trust with utilities and municipalities to be able to tackle the underlying issues and to see real sustainable change.
+This requirement will have to be reflected in the time scale of funding and the length of commitment that a NS should be intending to make.

 Recognise that urban is more complex